 - Homemade Spicy Tortilla Strips (above)

-- Sour Cream, Shredded Cheese, Diced Avocado - optional but recommended
+- Sour Cream, Shredded Cheese, Sliced Avocado - optional but recommended

 Instructions